Empress Myeongseong: Progressives vs Conservatives

-The Japanese Legation photo c1900.
+The Japanese Legation photo c.
+1900.
 This was the second Legation building, rebuilt by the Koreans after the first one was destroyed by insurrectionist arson.

-The queen consort was horrified by the violence of the Progressives.
+The queen was horrified by the violence of the Progressives.
 They effected seven murders of high-ranking Koreans.
-Clan leaders summoned to the palace by letters purporting to come from the King were beheaded on stepping out of their sedan chairs.
-Following suppression of the coup, the queen consort no longer trusted the Japanese.
+Clan leaders summoned to the palace by letters purporting to come from the king were beheaded upon stepping out of their sedan chairs.
+Following suppression of the coup, the queen no longer trusted the Japanese.
 She refused to support the actions of the Progressives, declaring any documents signed in her name to be null and void.
 After only two days of control over the administration, the Progressives were crushed by Chinese troops under Yuan Shikai's command.
-These were sent following a secret request by the queen consort to the Chinese Resident.
+These were sent following a secret request by the queen to the Chinese Resident.
 A handful of Progressive leaders were killed, others escaping to Japan.
 The Japanese troops were only 130 in all and were easily overwhelmed.
 Japanese deaths and property damage followed.
 The Treaty of Hanseong (8 January 1885) negotiated by Count Inouye on behalf of the Japanese required Joseon to pay a "moderate" indemnity for damages inflicted: 40 Japanese were killed during the coup and the Japanese legation was burned to the ground.
 In addition, the Koreans agreed to rebuild the Japanese Legation plus some barracks for their troops.
 Lastly, those guilty of murdering a Japanese officer were to be punished.

 On 18 April, the Convention of Tientsin (1885) was made in Tianjin, China, between the Japanese and the Chinese.
 In it, they both agreed to pull troops out of Joseon.
 Each party agreed it would send troops only if their property was endangered; each would inform the other before doing so.
 Both nations also agreed to pull out their military instructors so as to allow the newly arrived Americans to perform that task.
 The Japanese withdrew troops from Korea, leaving a number of legation guards.